Data Protection Day 2025: New challenges through AI

 2. Non-transparent decision-making:

 Many AI systems operate as so-called "black boxes" whose decision-making processes are difficult to understand, even for experts.
-This makes it difficult for data subjects to exercise their rights to transparency and information under the GDPR.
+This makes it difficult for those affected to assert their rights to Transparency and information according to the GDPR to perceive.

 3. Discrimination and bias: